 Villainous example: the driving force behind all Dimension of Pain stories in Sluggy Freelance is Lord Horribus seeking redemption for letting Torg escape, by hauling Torg's soul back to the demons' dimension for eternal torment.

-Similar to the Avatar example, in TwoKinds, Keith is sent into exile for killing his father (though this was more to keep the father's good name intact by avoiding a trial) and the only way he could return was to bring back the human Grand Templar with him.
+Similar to the Avatar example, in TwoKinds, Keith is sent into exile for killing his father (though this was more to keep the father's good name intact by avoiding a trial) and the only way he could return was to bring back the human Grand Templar with him (which was supposed to be an Impossible Task).
 He succeeds, though mostly by accident (he'd long since befriended Trace when the group discovered he was the missing Grand Templar)